Truly, there are stains that it is beyond the power of man to wipe out and that can never be fully expiated.

 In opposition to this position [NB: the Dimitrov position], I think that fascism has the potential to become a mass movement with a substantial and genuine element of revolutionary anti-capitalism.
 Nothing but mistakes will result from treating it as “bad” capitalism—as, in the language of the Comintern (2002: 10).

 Centrally Hammerquist sees the danger in a new fascism that is more independent than the classical “euro-fascism” of the 1920s, 30s and 40s, and, seemingly in contradiction with broad left opinion, more oppositional to capitalism.
 For Hammerquist fascism is not some blunt instrument to be used used as a prop for industrial capitalism but is, rather, a whole new form of barbarism, one that quite disconcertingly comes with mass support.
-Perhaps most importantly though Hammerquist emphasizes the degree to which fascism has its own independent political life, and as such, while it can be influenced by the bourgeoisie, it is ultimately indepnendent of it.
-For him, fascism is a form of populist right revolution (Hammerquist, 2002).
+Perhaps most importantly Hammerquist emphasizes the degree to which fascism has its own independent political life, and as such, while it can be influenced by the bourgeoisie, it is ultimately independent of it.
+For him, fascism is a form of populist right-wing revolution (Hammerquist, 2002).

 However, while Hammerquist and Sakai’s writings on the question of fascism provide a most interesting, and probably fruitful, avenue for discussion, they nevertheless remain a minority view within the left.
 As such, let us return to Dimitrov’s definition which, as was noted above, remains the most popular by those self-professing credentials as part of the revolutionary anti-capitalist movement.
 It is here that I wish to direct my own critique of fascist ideology, identity, and the question of resistance.